vanshwassan/zkevm-doc/mkdocs/docs/zkEVM/architecture/simple-state-machine.md

 &\mathsf{isZero}_i \cdot \mathsf{op}_i = 0.
 \end{aligned}$$

-We can proof that the previous constraints are correct by case examination where $a \neq 0$ and $\alpha, \beta \in \mathbb{Z}_p$:
+We can proof that the previous equations describe the desired check by case examination where $a \neq 0$ and $\alpha, \beta \in \mathbb{Z}_p$:

 $(\mathsf{op}_i = 0,~\mathsf{op}_i^{-1} = \alpha,~\mathsf{isZero}_i = 1)$ **passes** the definition and constraint,